 Asylum Access Ecuador (AAE) is an Ecuadorian-registered NGO and part of the Asylum Access family of organizations.
 Founded in 2007, AAE is a response to the critical gap in rights-based refugee assistance in Latin America.

-Ecuador is home to an estimated 250,000 mostly Colombian refugees, the largest population of refugees in Latin America.
+Ecuador hosts an estimated 250,000 mostly Colombian refugees, the largest population of refugees in Latin America.
 Of these, approximately 60,000 are recognized refugees.
 Most refugees in Ecuador lack legal status.
 As a result, many find it difficult to work, enroll their children in school, access healthcare, and seek protection from further injustice.
 In addition, misinformation and fear deter many refugees from seeking status and widespread discrimination marginalizes refugees in Ecuadorian civil society.

 AAE provides individualized legal advice and representation to refugees, helping them navigate the refugee status determination (RSD) process and access rights protected by Ecuadorian laws.
 Our Volunteer Legal Advocates (VLAs) provide personalized legal counsel and representation, conduct Know Your Rights workshops, and engage in policy advocacy and strategic litigation to promote greater fairness in the RSD process.